 Your goals don’t promote your individualism

 All of us are unique, right?
 Then why should our goals all be the same?
 What works for somebody else might not work for you.
 Maybe your friend has the resources to spend an hour every morning at the gym before work, but you have two toddlers running around the house without the luck of a sitter.
 Instead of comparing yourself to somebody else’s situation, make your goal perfectly unique for you.
-Lead a
+Lead a 30 minute walk each day after lunch with a stroller or grab a jump rope and dedicate yourself to playing along after dinner with your little ones.
+Comparison never made achieving a goal easier and certainly has never made anybody healthier.

 You are a little too enthusiastic

 Don’t get me wrong, enthusiasm is great.
 Enthusiasm is what inspires us, drives us, and makes us better people.
 Enthusiasm is best utilized when it is perfectly directed.
 Enthusiasm without realistic goals and a clear path can easily lead to burn out.
 We have all seen somebody set a lofty goal and give it everything they have…for a week until they decide to quit.
-Can you really spend two extra hours
+Can you really spend two extra hours everyday perfecting your yoga technique?
+If you can, great!
+If you aren’t sure you can spare the extra time consistently, you might want to re-define your goals using the S.M.A.R.T goal criteria, with an extra emphasis on the “realistic” part.
+Do what you know you can achieve in a consistent manner rather than large and dramatic changes.
+Small changes lead to big results.

-You don’t have any type of
+You don’t have any type of accountability

 Accountability doesn’t have to be a weekly focus group.
 It may be just as simple as exposure to a source of inspiration or chatting about your goals with a friend.
-If your goal is to improve your gut health over 2020, you might find a good deal of inspiration from an online forum where you can share your thoughts with other people with
+If your goal is to improve your gut health over 2020, you might find a good deal of inspiration from an online forum where you can share your thoughts with other people with same interest.
+You might sign up for weekly emails from a health professional who offers tips to improve your gut health.
+Or, you could even schedule quarterly appointments with your doctor to check in on symptoms in a more consistent manner than before.

 You forget to enjoy the process